 *My french boyfriend is breaking up with me right now* All the white flour refined carb loaded foods can cause blood level spikes and crashes along with digestive issues which both trigger moodiness.
 These white carbs have a similar effect to added sugar on the body which is why they’re on this list!
 Feeding bad bacteria is a recipe for disaster when it comes to your mental health and well being.

 Trans fatty what now!?
 This fatty acid is found often in fried foods and store bought baked goods.
 This fatty acid has been directly linked to increased aggression [this is why deep fried chicken wings and “Hulk-leen” went hand in hand].
 This is because it, “interferes with the brain's ability to produce and use Omega-3 fatty acids - a nutrient shown by research to lower aggression.” (study linked here Trans fat consumption and aggression).
 Moral of the story, slow down on the fried foods and increase your intake of wild caught salmon, nuts and seeds.

 I never realized what an impact food had on my mood and how quickly it can be linked to aggression and irritability.
 Maybe you can relate?

 Many women struggle with the quick-to-be-annoyed syndrome, as I call it.
 I suffered from this as well and always thought this just “is what it is” but in actuality it’s a hormone imbalance due to the foods you’re consuming and the lifestyle you’re leading.
 Making minor changes daily will significantly increase your odds of never having to be ‘that b*tch’ ever again.

-Come over to the calm, easy side of things it all starts with healing your gut.
-Learn how in my newest membership program [coming soon].
-Join the waitlist here to get all the juicy details about my step-by-step guide when it’s launched.
+Come over to the calm, easy side of things - it all starts with healing your gut.
+Learn how in my newest program the Gut Calm Blueprint online membership!

 What foods trigger you?
 Leave it in the comments!